henriklovhaug/md-tui/README.md

 terminal.
 I created it because I wasn't happy with how alternatives handled links in their applications.
 While the full markdown specification is not yet supported, it will slowly get there.
 It's a good solution for quickly viewing your markdown notes, or opening external links from someones README.
+If your terminal support images, they will render.

 ## Installation

 Using cargo: `cargo install md-tui --locked`

 Using AUR: `yay -S md-tui-bin`

+### Requirements

+1. A terminal
+2. Nerd font

 ## Usage